catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 ### Creation

-The user sends a `btc_newWallet` request to the Guardian, which returns the Instant Wallet address alongside the Guardian public key (i.e. the second signer of the 2-of-2 multisig).
+The user sends a `btc_createWallet` request to the Guardian, which returns the Instant Wallet address alongside the Guardian public key (i.e. the second signer of the 2-of-2 multisig).
 The user will then be able to deposit funds to the returning address to start using their Instant Wallet.

 ### Querying